How to Mix Essential Oils for Diffusers

 Build your blend in an empty glass bottle before adding it to your diffuser.
 Start with your base note, adding two drops of cedarwood.
 Follow with five drops of a middle note like lavender, and finish with three drops of a top note like bergamot.
 Roll the bottle gently between your palms for thirty seconds to integrate the compounds.
 Let the mixture rest for 24 hours if possible, as the chemical constituents need time to bind.
 Add five to eight drops of this master blend per 100ml of diffuser water.

-Kingrol 30 Pack 10ml Amber Glass Bottles with Eye Dropper, Glass
+Kingrol 30-Pack 10ml Amber Glass Dropper Bottles

 EXPERT SCORE